 5. What is the program format?

-MSN classes are offered one night per week from 3 to 9:30 p.m.* The night of the week remains the same throughout your program to better accommodate the working RN's schedule.
+MSN classes are offered one night per week from 3 to 9:30 p.m.
+(This does not include clinical times.)
+The night of the week remains the same throughout your program to better accommodate the working RN's schedule.

 6. How many students do you accept per year?

 MSN cohorts do not have a limit on the number of accepted students; however, most cohorts consist of 30 students.